-String Theory Quotes (4)
+String Theory Quotes (14 quotes)

 For more than ten years, my theory was in limbo.
-Then, finally, in the late 1980s, physicists at Princeton said, 'There's nothing wrong with this theory.
-It's the only one that works, and we have to open out minds to hyperspace.'
-We weren't destined to discover this theory for another 100 years because it's so bizarre, so different from everything we'd been doing.
-We didn't use the normal sequence of discoveries to get to it.
+Then, finally, in the late 1980s, physicists at Princeton said, “There’s nothing wrong with this theory.
+It’s the only one that works, and we have to open out minds to hyperspace.”
+We weren’t destined to discover this theory for another 100 years because it’s so bizarre, so different from everything we’d been doing.
+We didn’t use the normal sequence of discoveries to get to it.

 Describing reaction to his superstring theory of hyperspace which mathematically relates the universe's basic forces.